JonkHunkle/reactPortfolio/README.md

 # React Porfolio

 ## Notes
-This is my portfolio deployed using GH-Pages
+This is my portfolio built with React, styled with TailwindCSS, and deployed using GH-Pages

 ## Link to Deployed Application
 [My live portfolio!](https://jonkhunkle.github.io/reactportfolio/)